awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 For more information about storage, see [Amazon RDS DB Instance Storage](CHAP_Storage.md)\.

-#### RDS API<a name="USER_PIOPS.ModifyingAutoscaling.api"></a>
+#### Amazon RDS API<a name="USER_PIOPS.ModifyingAutoscaling.api"></a>

- To change the storage autoscaling settings for a DB instance, use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html)\.
+ To change the storage autoscaling settings for a DB instance, use the Amazon RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html)\.
 Set the following parameter:
 +  `MaxAllocatedStorage` – Sets the upper limit on storage size, in gibibytes\.

- To verify that Amazon RDS storage autoscaling is available for your DB instance, use the RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeValidDbInstanceModifications.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeValidDbInstanceModifications.html) operation for an existing instance, or the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeOrderableDBInstanceOptions.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeOrderableDBInstanceOptions.html) operation before creating an instance\.
+ To verify that Amazon RDS storage autoscaling is available for your DB instance, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeValidDbInstanceModifications.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeValidDbInstanceModifications.html) operation for an existing instance, or the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeOrderableDBInstanceOptions.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeOrderableDBInstanceOptions.html) operation before creating an instance\.
 Check the following field in the return value:
 +  `SupportsStorageAutoscaling` – Indicates whether the DB instance supports storage autoscaling\.

 For more information about storage, see [Amazon RDS DB Instance Storage](CHAP_Storage.md)\.

 ### Turning Off Storage Autoscaling for a DB Instance<a name="USER_PIOPS.DisablingAutoscaling"></a>

- If you no longer need Amazon RDS to automatically increase the storage for an RDS DB instance, you can turn off storage autoscaling\.
+ If you no longer need Amazon RDS to automatically increase the storage for an Amazon RDS DB instance, you can turn off storage autoscaling\.
 After you do, you can still manually increase the amount of storage for your DB instance\.

 #### Console<a name="USER_PIOPS.DisablingAutoscaling.console"></a>